 CV120 - Lighting effect configuration for output 1 (white wire).
-CV121 - Lighting effect configuration for output 2 (yellow wire).

 Each output wire can select from 15 different lighting effects by using its associated EFX configuration CV.
 Pick the value for the CV from the table below, add 1 or 2 if you want the effect to be directional (footnotes 2 and 3), then add 128 if you are using a white LED for the effect.
 Ditch lights should not be made directional, they're not dierectional in real life.